G-String Circus

 "G-String Circus" is the eighth episode of the sixth season of American Dad!.
 It aired on November 29, 2009, on Fox.
 This episode mainly centers on Stan, who is saddened by the fact that Hayley refuses to take any advice from him.
-Stan goes to a strip club with his CIA co-workers, where he meets a stripper named Tanqueray.
-Plagued with a leg cramp, he suggests that she eat a banana because of its level of potassium.
-Her cramps go away, which drives Stan to prove his daughter wrong and that she should take his advice.
+Stan goes to a strip club with his CIA co-workers, where he meets a stripper named Tanqueray, who he decides to take under his wing to prove Hayley wrong about not taking his advice.
 His plan for a dry-cleaning business ultimately fails, and in order to pay off the debt, Stan becomes a stripper.
 With the large amount of money he receives from stripping, Stan tries to hide away the fact that he is stripping in order to prove Hayley wrong.

 This episode was written by Erik Durbin and directed by Bob Bowen.
 It was met with mixed reception from most television critics, with much of the praise coming from the development of the storyline centering on the relationship between Hayley and Stan.
 This episode was viewed by 6.4 million homes during its initial airing, and it garnered a 3.3 rating in the 18-49 demographic, according to the Nielson ratings.
 It featured guest appearances from Kat Dennings, Donald Faison, and Jim Rash, along with several recurring voice actors and actresses of the show.